 Sensitivity analyses will be based on standardized regression coefficients (SRC) for each model input variable in the Excel input file.
 The calculation of the SRCs is explained on page 22 of the Professional Team Demonstration Uncertainty/Sensitivity Analysis by R.L.
 Iman, M.E.
 Johnson, and T.A.
-Schroeder, September 2001, available at: www.sbafla.com/methodology/pdf/meetings/ 2001/materials/demo%20ua-sa.pdf.
+Schroeder, September 2001, available at www.sbafla.com/method/portals/ methodology/CommissionInquiries/UA-SA%20Demo.pdf.

 Loss costs used in these sensitivity analyses were based on the Professional Team’s surrogate damage function.
 If the SRC is positive for a given model input variable, then loss cost increases as the variable increases while negative SRC values indicate that loss cost decreases as the variable increases.
-The SRCs in these sensitivity analyses are summarized as follows:
+The SRCs in these sensitivity analyses are summarized, as follows: